audioquality/gwc/README.md

     make
     make install

-The desktop shortcut is _Menu->Multimedia->Gnome Wave Cleaner_ , or run in terminal:
+The program shortcut is in _Menu->Multimedia->Gnome Wave Cleaner_ , or run in terminal:

     gwc